Huntroid-India/CheckSSLCert/README.md

 # Save the SSL certificate status report to a file (CSV format)
 checker.save_report("C:\Users\YourUsername\Desktop", file_type="csv")
 ```

 **Note:**

 + If you want to save the complete report, set ``IsAll`` to ``True``.
 By default, the full report is saved.
 + If you want to save the report only for the domains with expired or expiring in 14 days, set ``IsAll`` to ``False``.
 + By default, the report is saved in HTML format.
-If you want to save the report in CSV format, set ``file_type`` to ``csv``.
+If you want to save the report in CSV format, set ``file_type``
+  to ``csv``.

 ## Domain List File Format

 The domain list file should be in CSV format.
 The first row should contain the column names.
-Here's a sample domain list file:
+Here's a sample domain list
+file:

+Click the Download button and Save it as ``domain_list.csv``.

 [![CSV - Documentation](https://img.shields.io/badge/Download-CSV-blue?style=for-the-badge)](https://raw.githubusercontent.com/Huntroid-India/CheckSSLCert/main/domain_list.csv "Go to project documentation")

 #### File Format

 | S.No | Website_Name      | Website_URL        |
 |------|-------------------|--------------------|